library(dsem)

 Comparison with dynamic linear models

-econometric model, the Klein-1 model.
+for a well-known econometric model, the Klein-1

 data(KleinI, package="AER")